 With that in mind, an approach of displaying the following message isn’t compliant with the cookie laws:

 The same applies to hiding the “consent” in Terms & Conditions or allowing the visitor to “opt-out” using browser settings.
-Positive opt-in is required for all optional cookies.
+Positive opt-in is required for all optional cookies in light of the British cookie laws.

 If you’re using checkboxes (or a similar functionality) to obtain the consent for Analytics and Marketing cookies, these checkboxes have to be unchecked by default – even if you expect 100% of your visitors to agree to such usage.

-Only cookies necessary for communication or to deliver crucial website features can be classed as “necessary”.
+Only cookies necessary for communication or delivering crucial website features can be classed as “necessary”.
 This would include:

 Other analytics, advertising and tracking cookies can not be classified as strictly necessary.
 While a service like Google Analytics is usually used with the long-term benefits of the users in mind, it’s not strictly necessary and requires positive opt-in.